 - Income Annuities

 - Equity Funds

 The list is endless.
 You only need to choose what works for you.
 You need to know how to diversify your investments to not experience downtime on your portfolio.

 To make $3,000 monthly, you will need to invest at least $250,000.
 However, I have done more than give you a blanket answer; I have attempted to show you how it works – the process.
 Once you understand how the process works, you will be able to multiply your returns gradually.

 Additionally, I have shown you other investment options where you can get some form of passive returns.
 Choose your investment carefully, follow the process, and avoid gambling with your funds.

 The list of alternatives mentioned is by no means exhaustive.
+And we also have a post on what it takes to make $1,000 a month for reference.
 So, let’s exchange ideas in the comment section.
 How much are you making monthly, How much did you invest, and how often do you get your returns but ultimately, what’s the process?
 Let’s talk.